 We are willing to consider your application if you do not fit this profile, but you must satisfy us that your knowledge in Computer Science is appropriate for advanced study.

 Before making a formal application you should identify and contact a potential supervisor.
-Information about our academic staff and their research topics can be found in the Departmental staff list and research interests (PDF , 168kb) or you can find out more about our research groups as a whole on our research groups web page.
+Information about our academic staff and their research topics can be found on our staff pages or you can find out more about our research groups as a whole on our research groups web page.

 In particular, please take note of the supporting documents we need to see in order to be able to make a decision about your application.
 You are also required to nominate two referees, of which at least one should be from your current employer or place of study.